The Wire (The Wire episode): Production

-Title reference

-The title repeats the show's own title, indicating that the series has truly begun, and refers to the wiretap devices used to monitor phone calls made by the Barksdale organization.

 Epigraph

 Freamon uses this phrase to describe the importance of the individual calls recorded by their wiretap device to Prez.
 Simon has also described it as referring to the need for the viewer to concentrate on all aspects of the show to follow the plot.
-Additionally, this can be connected to the continuing theme of the chess board used throughout the show, signifying that even the most insignificant people can change everything.
-The phrase was later used as the title of the program's official soundtrack, And All the Pieces Matter.

 Credits

 Starring cast

 Although credited, Deirdre Lovejoy does not appear in this episode.

 Guest stars

 Music

 This episode is one of the few in which the soundtrack features non-diegetic music.
 In a slow motion sequence (also a rarity) featuring Avon, Stringer and Stinkum in the low-rises, a piece called "Wax Box Music" by Florian Mosleh is played.
 Usually only season finales feature music not emanating from an on-screen source.

 The selection playing during the final scene, where Daniels advises McNulty that he has managed to buy them some time, is 'Fleurette Africaine' performed by Duke Ellington, Charles Mingus and Max Roach, which appears on their album Money Jungle recorded in 1962.